Q: What should I look for when hiring a floral designer?

 How many weddings like mine do they do each year?
 Make sure you are hiring a wedding specialist.
 Not every florist caters to weddings.
 You want to make sure that the company you hire specializes in weddings so they are familiar with all the intricacies and details they must cover from timing of deliveries to specific requirements at venues and religious sites.

 What services will they provide?
 There is more to wedding flowers than the flowers.
 A couple deserves service.
 You may want some or all of the following services: Personal consultation meetings, written proposals, sample arrangements, delivery to each location of your wedding, pinning boutonnieres and corsages, set up at each venue, moving flowers from ceremony to reception, and returning to collect rental items.
 Make sure you hire a company that will provide all that you want.
 Jeri Solomon Floral Design provides all of these services.
 In addition we offer consultations and recommendations for non-floral design elements such as table top, invitations and signage to ensure the overall look of your wedding is coherent.

 Will I work with one person from start to finish?
 Make sure that the person you meet with initially is the person who will oversee all the details of your wedding.
 You want continuity.
 You want to develop a relationship with one person so that you can be sure that they are responsible for all the fine points you discussed with them.
 This way nothing can get lost in translation.

 Can I see examples of your work?
-You want to see photos or actual arrangements that the designer does.
-Make sure they have a portfolio of their work, not just inspiration photos from websites and social media.
+You want to see photos or actual arrangements that the designer has made to make sure their style aligns with yours.

 Q: Do I have to know the names of flowers?